agera-sdk/previous-version-2/README.md

     - A `RenderingTarget` can be converted into pixels without the alpha channel, which can be useful for screenshots.
   - _Canvas:_
     - The `Canvas` node, although normally rendered automatically, can also be rendered separately to a RGBA (transparent) channel through a method.
 Useful for drawing tools.
+  - _WebView:_
+    - A simple `WebView` node should be supported.
+It's not meant as a building block for browsers.

 Accessibility: